 In these exercises the belly may be hanging towards the floor.
-This can be an issue if you can’t feel “tension” in the abdominals; if you feel like you’re going to “fall out the front” of your belly.
+This can be an issue if you can’t feel “tension” in the abdominals and if you feel like you’re going to "fall out the front" of your belly.

 For example, if you’re doing a front plank directly on the floor and you never feel it in the abs, but feel a TON of work in the shoulders and upper back, or some discomfort in the lower back, this is a good sign that variation of front plank needs some tweaking.

 In this category, I would include exercises or workouts that use:

 The issue here is that, post C-section, the body still needs to regain the core strength required to perform these exercises optimally, and with a lessened risk of injury (these injuries can show up in the form of lower back, hip, knee, and neck pain).